Unblocking Your Creativity:

 - Restrictive routines.
 Routines or set ways of performing tasks have their uses and sometimes make life flow a bit more easily.
 However, set routines can also limit the range of responses and solutions we have in attempting to solving problems.
 They can also restrict how we view an event or even how we approach a problem.
 Strict insistence to rules, routines, and regulations can lead some people to have what can be called a “bureaucratic mind.”
 I would define a bureaucratic mind as one so committed to the adherence of rules that it fails to see beyond those immediate regulations in unusual or emergency circumstances.

 - Beliefs.
-Having a strong belief in something can not only limits our response options, but cause us to limit the way in which we perceive and process information from the outside world.
-We may “filter out” information which contradicts our belief, and end up in our own “reality tunnel.”
+Having a strong belief in something cannot only limit our response options, but cause us to limit the way in which we perceive and process information from the outside world.
+We may “filter out” information which contradicts our beliefs, and end up in our own “reality tunnel.”
 In this short-sighted state we remain blissfully unaware of much that occurs in front of our very eyes.
 We can remain committed to a belief without becoming blind to what is around us.
 Strong beliefs are meant to be tested, and sometimes revised according to new information.
 This is not to imply that we must have no beliefs, merely that we need to be very aware of our beliefs and the possibility of their consequent limitations.

 - Ego.
 The ego is identified as one’s perception of self or the “I.” This conceptual framework helps us assume and project our unique, highly individualized identities.
 In creative production an overly active sense of self can prohibit exploration, or personal or creative growth.
 This may cause an individual to become stuck in one’s past glories, or in producing tired permutations of the same thing over and over.

-Adopted from http://accessarts.net/creative/obstacles.htm – now a dead link
+Adopted, revised and added to from http://accessarts.net/creative/obstacles.htm – now a dead link

 Blockages and barriers that keep creative ideas from fully developing